lsolbach/TemplateEngine/README.md

 Template Engine
 ===============

+The soulspace.org TemplateEngine is as you might have guessed a template engine written in Java.
-The project TemplateEngine consists of a presentation language and an engine for processing the language and transforming and emitting texts
+It consists of a presentation language and an engine for processing the language and transforming and emitting texts.

 Features:
 ---------